 Dolly Parton rejects proposed statue of her at Tennessee Capitol: "I don't think putting me on a pedestal is appropriate at this time"

-Dolly Parton has turned down yet another accolade offered to her – this time, from her home state of Tennessee.
-In a statement, Parton said she asked lawmakers not to consider a bill to erect a statue of her on the grounds of the state's Capitol.
-This comes just weeks after the country superstar revealed she turned down the Presidential Medal of Freedom, twice.
+Dolly Parton has turned down yet another accolade offered to her — this time, from her home state of Tennessee.
+In a statement, Parton said she asked lawmakers not to consider a bill that would allow a statue of her to be built on the grounds of the state's Capitol.
+This comes just weeks after the country superstar revealed that she turned down the Presidential Medal of Freedom, twice.

 "I want to thank the Tennessee legislature for their consideration of a bill to erect a statue of me on the Capitol grounds," Parton's statement, shared on her social media pages, reads.
 "I am honored and humbled by their intention but I have asked the leaders of the state legislature to remove the bill from any and all consideration."

-The bill, introduced by State Rep. John Mark Windle, was passed by a state House committee February 9.
+The bill, introduced by State Representative John Mark Windle, was passed by a state House committee February 9.
 However, if Parton has her way, it won't go any further.

 "Given all that is going on in the world, I don't think putting me on a pedestal is appropriate at this time," Parton's statement continued.
 "I hope, though, that somewhere down the road several years from now or perhaps after I'm gone if you still feel I deserve it, then I'm certain I will stand proud in our great State Capitol as a grateful Tennessean."